Aeon (band): Aeons Black and God Ends Here (2012–present)

 The band released Aeons Black in late 2012.
 In 2013, it was announced that drummer Malkki was expecting twins, and thus he decided to take a break from Aeon.
 His spot was temporarily filled by Emil Wiksten.
 However, as of January 28, 2013, Wiksten has replaced Malkki permanently.
 Later in 2013, it was announced that bassist Marcus Edvardsson had stepped down in order to focus more on his other band Souldrainer.
 His replacement is Tony Östman.
 In October 2013, Daniel Dlimi left the band.
 He was replaced by Ronnie Björnström, who had produced Aeons Black, in January 2014.
 Björnström, in turn, departed from Aeon in March 2015, for health reasons.
 Dlimi returned to the band in September 2019.
-In late 2020, Dark Funeral drummer Janne Jaloma joined the band.
+In late 2020, Dark Funeral drummer Janne Jaloma was announced as the session drummer who would perform on the band's upcoming album.

 On August 17, 2021, the band announced their first album in nearly nine years, God Ends Here, which was released on October 15.